fbparreira/worms/README.md

 - Make sure you don’t have unnecessary white spaces.
 You can use the `stringr::str_squish()` function for this.

 - Make sure you address all variations of “c.f.”, “n.i.” and “sp.”.
-One might be “c.f.” and other might be “cf.”, etc..
+For example, one might be “c.f.” and other might be “cf.”, etc..
 Better to standardized everything.

 - Make sure you apply the corrections of “c.f.”
 AFTER calling for unique species names.
 If you want to preserve those “c.f.”, “n.i.” and “sp.”.